-Over six weeks I will be doing a series of posts on six simple tips homeschool moms can do to rock homeschool and to have a wonderful year.
+This post is the fourth in a series of six simple homeschool tips moms can do to rock homeschool and to have a wonderful year.

 In the past three weeks, we worked on determining what is important to us, envisioning our destination, checking the pulse to determine where we are today, and mapping our homeschool journey.
 Family and education are always works in progress.